 Year 8 students will continue with Japanese or those identified as requiring further literacy intervention will study Literacy Support.

 All Years 7 and 8 boys participate in the Wide Interest Reading English Development (WIRED) program as a part of the English curriculum.
-The goal of this program is to enhance the literacy skills of students and to encourage them to discover reading as a worthy pastime that can support each boy to become lifelong learner.
+The goal of this program is to enhance the literacy skills of students and to encourage them to discover reading as a worthy pastime that can support each boy to become a lifelong learner.

 The Middle School – Year 9